hyamomar/hyamomar.github.io/_pages/about.md

 ## About Me

-I am a postdoctoral researcher at the University of Orléans specializing in AI, computer vision, and computational imaging.
-My work focuses on developing machine learning methods for image analysis across domains, with applications in remote sensing and medical imaging.
+I am a postdoctoral researcher at the University of Orléans specializing in artificial intelligence, computer vision, and computational imaging.
+My research develops machine learning methods for image analysis and reconstruction, with applications in medical imaging and remote sensing.

-My research interests include:

-- Computer vision and machine learning
-- Computational imaging
-- Hyperspectral image analysis
-- Image super-resolution
-- Medical image analysis
-- Remote sensing and Earth observation
+My academic background spans mathematics, computer science, and artificial intelligence, enabling interdisciplinary work across methodological development and domain-specific applications.
+My interests include image enhancement, super-resolution, hyperspectral imaging, trustworthy AI, and scientific image analysis.

-I have more than ten years of experience in teaching and research across mathematics, computer science, and artificial intelligence, with international experience spanning Sudan, Ghana, and France.
+Alongside research, I have more than ten years of experience in higher education teaching and mentoring across mathematics, computer science, and data science.
+I have taught and supervised students in diverse academic environments, with international experience spanning Sudan, Ghana, and France.

-My goal is to develop AI methods that address real-world challenges in healthcare and environmental monitoring.
+I am interested in bridging research and education by developing AI methods while contributing to teaching, supervision, and interdisciplinary training.

 ## Research Interests

+- AI & Machine Learning
-### AI & Computer Vision
+- Computer Vision
-Developing machine learning methods for image understanding and enhancement.
+- Computational Imaging

-### Medical Imaging
+- Medical Imaging
-Segmentation, image analysis, and AI applications for healthcare.

-### Remote Sensing
+- Remote Sensing and Earth Observation
-Hyperspectral imaging, Earth observation, environmental monitoring.

-### Computational Imaging
+## Teaching & Mentoring

+My teaching experience includes mathematics, computer science, artificial intelligence, and related quantitative disciplines at undergraduate and postgraduate levels.

+I am particularly interested in:
+- AI and machine learning education
-Image super-resolution and scientific image reconstruction.
+- Computer vision and image analysis

-## News

-**2025**
-- Presented work at IGARSS 2025
-- Accepted paper on Sentinel-5P super-resolution

-**2024**
-- Started postdoctoral position at University of Orléans
+- Applied mathematics
+- Data science
+- Interdisciplinary teaching connecting theory and applications